 Our RV Factory Tours Immersion Schedule

-It was a fun, fascinating, and very busy week, with at least 1-2 meetings or RV factory tours each day.
+It was a fun, fascinating, and very busy week, with at least 1-2 meetings or RV plant tours each day.
 Tours are usually 1.5–2 hours apiece though some were longer.
 Some days we did 3 or 4 tours and there were often many miles of driving in between.
 But as you know, we’re avid drivers, so time behind the wheel is fun for us.

-In terms of the RV factory tours, I (Marc) enjoyed every minute of the tours and RV education and could have kept going for many more days or even weeks.
+In terms of the RV factory tours, I (Marc) enjoyed every minute of the plant tours and RV education and could have kept going for many more days or even weeks.
 Julie started out strong.
 But, by the end of our trip, she was definitely started to get a bit “RV-toured-out”.

 What's Behind My Passion for RVs?